 The power of attorney granted in the Declaration of Trust is irrevocable, is a power coupled with an interest, and shall survive the insolvency, bankruptcy, death, incompetency, disability, dissolution or termination and any subsequent legal incapacity of the Trust Unitholder and shall survive the transfer by the Trust Unitholder of all or part of the Trust Unitholder's interest in the Trust and will extend to and bind the heirs, executors, administrators and other legal representatives and successors and assigns of the Trust Unitholder.
 Each Trust Unitholder agrees to be bound by any representations or actions made or taken by the Trustees or their delegate pursuant to the power of attorney and hereby waives any and all defences which may be available to contest, negate or disaffirm any actions taken by the Trustees in good faith under the power of attorney.
-The power of attorney shall continue in respect of the initial Trustee so long as he is a Trustee of the Trust, and shall also continue in respect of a new Trustee as if the new Trustee was an initial trustee under the Declaration of Trust.
+The power of attorney shall continue in respect of the initial Trustee was an initial trustee under the Declaration of Trust.